Recently completed research and fellowships.

 02.Optimising Nutrition to improve growth and reduce Neurodisabilities in neonates at risk of neurological impairment:

-Professor Peter Sullivan, Dr Morag Andrew (University of Oxford) and Professor Jeremy Parr (Newcastle University) led a Randomised Controlled Trial to investigate whether nutritional intervention for neonates at risk of neurodisability led to improved neurodevelopmental outcome at 2 years of age.
+Professor Peter Sullivan (University of Oxford), Dr Morag Andrew and Professor Jeremy Parr (Newcastle University) led a Randomised Controlled Trial to investigate whether nutritional intervention for neonates at risk of neurodisability led to improved neurodevelopmental outcome at 2 years of age.
 The trial used a supplement provided by the company Nutricia.
 The findings were that the supplement group had non significantly higher cognitive and language scores than the placebo supplement group.
 The Castang Foundation has funded follow up studies of the children from this trial and another trial involving infants with neurodisability.
 The research findings from the neonatal trial can be found here: https://onlinelibrary.wiley.com/doi/full/10.1111/dmcn.13914

 03.Trial of Effectiveness of glycopyrronium vs Hyoscine for treatment of excessive salivation in children with neurodisability: